-IDA is joining leading partners in the global lighting community to endorse a lighting manifesto that incorporates the joint IDA-IES five principles for responsible outdoor lighting.
+DarkSky is joining leading partners in the global lighting community to endorse a lighting manifesto that incorporates the joint DarkSky-IES five principles for responsible outdoor lighting.

 The Responsible Outdoor Lighting At Night (ROLAN) Manifesto (PDF) sets out ten core principles for external illumination and a plan of action to implement positive change in the lighting community to lead to a more sustainable, healthier, and safer future for all.

 - Everyone should have the right to access darkness and quality lighting, and light needs to be used and distributed fairly without discrimination.

 - Start your design with darkness and only add light if it supports nocturnal placemaking and protects a view of the stars.

 - In all projects, strive to maximize the benefits of outdoor light at night by creating legible, safe spaces and journeys, simultaneously limiting each project’s environmental and financial costs.